Help Toolbar (select a button to browse other online help sections)Home Index Tutorials Resources Search Tabs & Menus Button Bar Table & Data Display

-This screen allows you work with Distribution Codes - codes that are used by the program to translate allocated hours and amounts that correspond to a General Ledger (GL) entry.
-Many businesses prefer to use distributions to "break down" hours by department (distributions can be thought of as "departments").
+This screen allows you work with Distribution codes - codes that are used by the program to translate allocated hours and amounts that correspond to a General Ledger (GL) entry.
+Many businesses prefer to use distributions to "break down" hours by department (distributions are often referred to as "departments").

 Distributions can be assigned at multiple levels:

-When using multiple distributions, processing is carried out in the following sequence:
+When using multiple distributions, processing is carried out in the following order:

 Note: The one exception to the above is that if a distribution does not have an account entered, the amount will always be applied to the company's default distribution.

 Single-code entry for multiple distributions - If your payroll has many different distributions with each item sharing the same numbering system, you do not have to enter the same account number across all of the distributions.
 Rather, you can enter all of your account numbers into the default distribution only, and precede each account number with the word <code>. eNETEmployer will then apply the account number as needed and use the <code> prefix to assign the different distribution names.

 Visit the Button Descriptions help page to view detailed descriptions of each button that appears on your screen (whether in the Button Bar at the top of the table, or in the table itself).
 Note: If a button is unavailable (i.e. its text appears in Gray), either the command is not applicable to the current screen, or its function has already been applied (e.g. you clicked the New button for an item that can only be added one time).